 PCI compliance is required for every eCommerce shop owner that accepts credit cards or debit payments on their website.
 Not to mention, it’s recommended for those using offsite payment gateways such as PayPal as an added layer of security and a way to build trust amongst consumers.

-That’s why today we’re going to take a look at what it takes to make your eCommerce store PCI compliant so you can prevent data breaches on your website.
+That’s why today we’re going to look at what it takes to make your eCommerce store PCI-compliant so you can prevent data breaches on your website.

 What is PCI Compliance?

 Though typically called PCI compliance, the official term is Payment Card Industry Data Security Standard (PCI DDS).
-Founded in 2006 by five major credit card companies – Visa, MasterCard, American Express, Discover, and JCB – this set of standards were designed to apply to any organization that stores, processes, or transmits credit cards.
+Founded in 2006 by five major credit card companies – Visa, MasterCard, American Express, Discover, and JCB – these standards were designed to apply to any organization that stores, processes, or transmits credit cards.

-It was also a way to unify the standards (since all credit companies had their own rules when it came to credit card security) to ensure all merchants met minimum levels of security while storing, processing, and transmitting credit card data.
+It was also a way to unify the standards (since all credit companies had their own rules regarding credit card security) to ensure all merchants met minimum levels of security while storing, processing, and transmitting credit card data.

-PCI compliance guidelines fall under the following six areas:
+PCI compliance guidelines fall under the following 6 areas:

 - Build and maintain a secure network